wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Call `Math.random()` and multiply that by `(max - min)` and then add the min to that value.

-Add defaults of 20 miliseconds for the min and 150 for the max.
+Add defaults of 20 milliseconds for the min and 150 for the max.

 ```js
 function getRandomBetween(min = 20, max = 150){